LoDAlphA/Eastern-Sun-Rises/readme.txt

 [Hidden Treasure]
 The first Hidden Treasure was discovered by Narzath.
 It increases the maximum Skill Level by one.
 Seven left for you guys to find;).

+[One O One]
+First one to reach level 101 can design a Kanji Runeword of his choice.

 [Additional Content]